shivannis/xandr-docs-public/xandr-docs/invest/integrated-pre-payment-functionality.md

 ---
 title: Microsoft Invest - Integrated Pre-payment Functionality
-description: In this article, learn about the Pre-payment Functionality and the process to initiate pre-payment. ms.date: 10/28/2023
+description: In this article, learn about the pre-payment functionality and the process to initiate pre-payment. ms.date: 10/28/2023
 ---